kaikalii/sonny/readme.md

 # Tutorial

-To learn the basics or programming is *Sonny*, head over to [the wiki](https://github.com/kaikalii/sonny/wiki).
+To learn the basics or programming ns *Sonny*, head over to [the documentation](https://kaikalii.github.io/sonny/).

 # Contributing